 Butser Hill and other smaller sites in and around the Meon Valley are the core Duke of Burgundy sites in Hampshire .
 This is known as Little Butser Hill at the base of the downland this meadow is a good place to find the Duke of Burgundy

 The New Forest is a barren empty site for this once flourishing species, where it was seen was around Fordingbridge, three well known glades in and around Brockenhurst in the 1960's, also Lyndhurst, but this male was taken close to Exbury gardens, the last known site in the New Forest sadly now extinct.
-Is this the last male I took the last one ever in the New Forest?
+Is this the last one ever in the New Forest?

 A wood close to Harewood Forest which looked ideal for a small colony of Duke of Burgundies, although it was private it certainly looked as if it should have this specialised species.
 This site and other woods close by need close investigation.

 Harewood Forest is a large patchwork of woodland close to Andover, and is owned by several private Estates.
 Some are sympathetic to butterfly species such as the Duke of Burgundy and others are not.
 The Duke of Burgundy is recorded here in small numbers nearly every year, but for the most part Harewood Forest is becoming unsuitable in most areas where the butterfly used to frequent.

 Little Butser Hill going up towards the downland, and this site is quite large and a count here can produce good numbers even three figures in a good year, again this site faces north like most of the sites in Hampshire.

 The last site in the New Forest close to Exbury Gardens, now sadly extinct, there was a good Primrose content here but the area was so far away from any other site, so the writing was probably on the wall.